RationalAsh/biorobotics-lab-nus/content/publication/IdentificationandControlofNonlin2019Dongdong/index.md

 # {
 #     "journal": "{IEEE} Transactions on Neural Networks and Learning Systems",
 #     "title": "Identification and Control of Nonlinear Systems Using Neural Networks: A Singularity-Free Approach",
-#     "author": "Dong-dong Zheng and Yongping Pan and Kai Guo and Haoyong Yu",
+#     "author": "Dongdong Zheng and Yongping Pan and Kai Guo and Haoyong Yu",
 #     "pages": "2696--2706",
 #     "number": "9",
 #     "volume": "30",